 In Physics, students are encouraged to develop and apply their mathematical problem solving and explaining skills to a wide range of interesting subject areas.
 The topics investigated go from the very small – sub atomic physics, to the very large – Cosmology and theories of the Universe.
 Wherever possible practical contexts are used to reinforce understanding of the theory, and to refine students’ understanding of the key laws and principles that are the building blocks of the Universe.

+Biology is a fascinating and ever-changing subject and the 21st century is a particularly exciting time for all those involved in the biological sciences.
 Through the A level course in Biology, students will be challenged to understand the links between topics and the general themes that run throughout the subject.
-They will learn a detailed understanding of the complex ways that the basic chemistry of their DNA leads to molecular reactions in their cells, and how they combine to contribute to general characteristics of an organism.
-Application of understanding of these biological process to real world practices become increasingly integral as the course progresses.
+Whether your interest is general or specifically focused on a possible career, Biology A-Level is an excellent, broad-based course, which will enable you to deepen your understanding of a vital area of human endeavour.
+Students will learn a detailed understanding of the complex ways that the basic chemistry of their DNA leads to molecular reactions in their cells, and how they combine to contribute to general characteristics of an organism.
+Application of understanding of these biological processes to real world practices become increasingly integral as the course progresses.

 Chemistry builds on the foundations of GCSE by broadening and deepening the areas of study.
 Students are required to build a rigorous scientific technique and approach to lab work as well as to develop high level analytical techniques.
 Aspects commonly seem in the media are studied with students require to explain the increasingly complex chemistry behind issues such as climate change.
 The challenges of applying knowledge to develop new materials or pharmaceutical agents and an awareness that current knowledge and understanding is always fluid is promoted.